wmde/wbaas-deploy/doc/local-dev-env.md

 Here are a few things to try:
   - make sure minikube is running `make minikube-start`
   - make sure the minikube tunnel is running `make minikube-tunnel`
-  - make sure you are using http:// and not https:// (there are no TLS certificates)
+  - make sure you are using https:// and not http://
   - check the health of your pods `kubectl --profile minikube-wbaas get pods`

 ### **API isn't running // Some pods are missing**